jixjia/call_center_ai/README.md

 2. Simultaneously `translate` into multiple languages
 3. Identify speaker by `diarizing` the conversation
 4. Analyze speech `sentiment` in real-time
-5. `Summarize`conversation and get a list of key topics discussed
+5. `Summarize`conversation and get a list of key topics discussed using `Azure OpenAI`

 <br>